moderntribe/square-one/docs/ansible/initial-setup.md

 ## Install dependencies

-Our Square One Ansible setup relies on a number of external roles (e.g. collections of commands to be executed on the server).
+Our SquareOne Ansible setup relies on a number of external roles (e.g. collections of commands to be executed on the server).
 Some are 3rd party.
 Others are our own (found at [moderntribe/tribe-ansible-roles](https://github.com/moderntribe/tribe-ansible-roles)).
 Luckily, there's a single command that installs them all.
 From the `ansible/` directory, run:

 ```
 ansible-galaxy install -r requirements.yml -c